 |Fishing mortality||Biomass||Fishing mortality||Biomass|

-a Ocean-wide assessments and the default limit reference points from the Indian Ocean Tuna Commission are used as the basis for determining the status of Indian Ocean skipjack tuna. b Ocean-wide assessments and the limit reference point from the Western and Central Pacific Fisheries Commission are used as the basis for determining the status of Pacific Ocean skipjack tuna.
+a Status is based on ocean-wide assessments and the default limit reference point from the Indian Ocean Tuna Commission. b Status is based on ocean-wide assessments and the limit reference point from the Western and Central Pacific Fisheries Commission.

 Historically, most fishing effort has used purse-seine gear (about 98% of the catch).
 A small amount of pole-and-line effort (when poling is used on its own) is managed as a minor-line component of the ETBF and the WTBF.
 Skipjack tuna are also caught as bycatch in the ETBF and WTBF longline fisheries.

 a Fishery statistics are provided by fishing season, unless otherwise indicated.
-Fishing season is 1 July – 30 June.
+Fishing season is 1 July to 30 June.
 Value statistics are provided by financial year.

 Notes: ESTF Eastern Skipjack Tuna Fishery.
 ETBF Eastern Tuna and Billfish Fishery.
-GVP Gross value of production.
+GVP Gross value of production. n/a Not applicable.
 TAC Total allowable catch.
 WSTF Western Skipjack Tuna Fishery.
-WTBF Western Tuna and Billfish Fishery. – Not applicable.
+WTBF Western Tuna and Billfish Fishery.